recoil-group/deadline-insitux-core-scripts/docs/making-mods/scripting/api.md

 -- 2nd argument is primary, secondary, throwable1, throwable2
 local loadout_data = player.get_weapon_from_loadout(1, "primary")
 player.set_weapon("secondary", loadout_data.weapon, loadout_data.data)

+-- or from the character
+local player_weapon = player.get_weapon_data_from_character("primary")

+-- get the setup for the primary weapon and set it to the secondary player.set_weapon("secondary", player_weapon.client_data.name, player_weapon.client_data.setup)

+-- this has other info
+print(player_weapon.ammo) -- player ammo table. modifying it is unpredictable so don't print(player_weapon.client_data.laser_enabled)

 -- or you can just save the setup to a string
 -- this doesn't work right now because you can't copy the setup after printing it lmao